exyte/ARTetris/README.md

   * Animate [removal](/ARTetris/TetrisScene.swift#L74) of filled lines from scene
   * [Drop down](/ARTetris/TetrisScene.swift#L108) current tetromino
   * [Break up](/ARTetris/TetrisScene.swift#L117) blocks after game over using SceneKit physics

+## Author

+This project is maintained by the [exyte](http://www.exyte.com) company, a team of experienced software engineers from the cold Siberia.
+We don't have bears and don't like vodka, but we love to create great applications!
+Just [contact us](mailto:info@exyte.com).

+## License

+Macaw is available under the MIT license.
+See the LICENSE file for more info.